D. B. Cooper: Kenneth Christiansen

 In 2003, Minnesota resident Lyle Christiansen watched a television documentary about the Cooper hijacking and became convinced that his late brother Kenneth (1926–1994) was Cooper.
-After repeated futile attempts to convince the FBI as well as author and movie director Nora Ephron (whom he hoped would make a movie about the case), he contacted private investigator Skipp Porteous in New York City.
+After repeated futile attempts to convince the FBI as well as author and movie director Nora Ephron (who he hoped would make a movie about the case), Lyle contacted private investigator Skipp Porteous in New York City.
 In 2010, Porteous published a book postulating that Christiansen was the hijacker.
-The next year, an episode of the History series Brad Meltzer's Decoded also summarized the circumstantial evidence linking Christiansen to the Cooper case.
+The next year, an episode of the History series Brad Meltzer's Decoded summarized the circumstantial evidence linking Kenneth Christiansen to the Cooper case.

-Christiansen enlisted in the Army in 1944 and was trained as a paratrooper.
-World War II had ended by the time he was deployed in 1945, but he made occasional training jumps while stationed in Japan with occupation forces during the late 1940s.
-After leaving the Army, he joined Northwest Orient in 1954 as a laborer stationed at Northwest Airlines' Far East stopover on Shemya Island in the Aleutians.
+Christiansen enlisted in the U.S. Army in 1944 and was trained as a paratrooper.
+World War II had ended by the time he was deployed in 1945, but he made occasional training jumps while stationed in Allied-occupied Japan during the late 1940s.
+After leaving the army, he joined Northwest Orient Airlines in 1954 as a laborer stationed at the company's Far East stopover on Shemya Island in the Aleutians.
 He subsequently became a flight attendant, and then a purser, based in Seattle.

 Christiansen was 45 years old at the time of the hijacking, but he was shorter (5 ft 8 in or 173 cm) and thinner (150 pounds or 68 kg) than eyewitness descriptions of Cooper.
 Christiansen smoked (as did the hijacker) and displayed a fondness for bourbon (the drink Cooper had requested).
-Stewardess Florence Schaffner told author Geoffrey Gray that photos of Christiansen fit her memory of the hijacker's appearance more closely than those of the other suspects she had been shown, but added that she could not conclusively identify him.

-Despite the publicity generated by Porteous's book and the 2011 television documentary, the FBI maintains that Christiansen cannot be considered a prime suspect.
+Cabin crew member Florence Schaffner told author Geoffrey Gray that photos of Christiansen fit her memory of the hijacker's appearance more closely than those of the other suspects she had been shown but added that she could not conclusively identify him.
+Despite the publicity generated by Porteous's book and the television documentary, the FBI maintains that Christiansen cannot be considered a prime suspect.
 It cites the poor match to eyewitness physical descriptions and a complete absence of direct incriminating evidence.